 Dr. Logan holds a bachelor's degree in English from Midwestern State University, as well as a master's degree in management and a doctoral degree in higher education administration from TTU.
 She has completed certificate programs from Harvard University, the University of Georgia, the University of North Carolina, and the Center for Creative Leadership.
 She is a recipient of the Texas Tech University Distinguished Service Award.
-Dr. Logan has consulted with organizations ranging from the National Aeronautics and Space Administration (NASA) to George Washington University to the government of Colombia.
+Dr. Logan has consulted with organizations ranging from the National Aeronautics and Space Administration (NASA) to George Washington University to the government of Colombia and the Parliament of the European Union.
 She has written and presented extensively to national and international audiences on the topics of e-learning and lifelong learning.